-Ken completed Naval Flight Training and was designated a Navel Aviator in Feb 1986.
+Ken completed Naval Flight Training and was designated a Naval Aviator in Feb 1986.
 He began his initial F/A-18 training at NAS Cecil Field and then transferred to VMFA-251 "Thunderbolts" at MCAS Beaufort.
-Following a WESTPAC deployment to South Korea, Japan, and the Philippines, he attended Navy Fighter Weapons School "TOPGUN" and transferred to the Navel Strike Warfare Ctr as a Tactics and Training Instructor.
-In Aug 1990 Ken deployed in support of Operation DESERT SHIELD aboard the USS INDEPENDENCE.
+Following a WESTPAC deployment to South Korea, Japan, and the Philippines, he attended Navy Fighter Weapons School "TOPGUN" and transferred to the Naval Strike Warfare Ctr as a Tactics and Training Instructor.
+In Aug 1990, Ken deployed in support of Operation DESERT SHIELD aboard the USS INDEPENDENCE.
 His last tour with the Marines was as a solo pilot with the US Navy Flight Demonstration Squadron "Blue Angels".

 Ken transferred to the MT Air Nat'l Guard, flying the F-16, in 1995.
 In the 1990's he also worked for Martel Construction, Inc as Safety and Personnel Director.
 During this period Ken completed the Basic Instructor Course in Occupational Safety and Health Standards for the Construction Industry (OSHA 502) in 1994 and 1999.
 Ken was appointed to the MT Governor's State Workforce Investment Brd in 2004.
 He served as the Apprenticeship Committee Chair and was also appointed as a member of the Executive Committee.

 Ken was federally activated again in Sept 2001 and flew Combat Air Patrol missions in support of Operation NOBLE EAGLE from locations throughout the US.
-Additionally he deployed in support of Operation NOBLE EAGLE from locations throughout the US.
-Additionally he deployed in support of Operation SOUTHERN WATCH enforcing the UN mandated no-fly zone over Iraq.
+He also deployed in support of Operation NOBLE EAGLE from locations throughout the US.
+Additionally, he deployed in support of Operation SOUTHERN WATCH enforcing the UN mandated no-fly zone over Iraq.

 Ken has successfully completed MSHA Part 48 Underground and Surface Miner training for coal and metal/non-metal operations.